Spanish-suited playing cards: Spanish National pattern

 The Parisian Spanish or "Estilo Paris" pattern survives only in Uruguay.
 It was formerly found in other parts of South America such as Ecuador and Colombia.
 It originated as a Spanish export to France which was in turn copied by Parisian card-makers and exported to South America.
 It contains many influences of Aluette.
 In the oldest decks, female knights were featured.
 The three lowest club cards also have Aluette styled arrows.
 A hand is holding the Ace of Clubs in a manner reminiscent of the Tarot de Marseille.
-Sometimes, the four of coins depict a sea monster in the middle like some Spanish National decks.
+Sometimes the four of coins depicts a sea monster in the middle like some Spanish National decks.
 The knave of coins features a dog tied to a pole.
 They are sold in decks of 40 or 50 cards.

 Franco-Spanish pattern

 The Franco-Spanish pattern was the pattern that existed and was used throughout France possibly before the invention of French suits.
 It is strongly related, if not derived from, the extinct Seville pattern.
 Although extinct in its original form, it has given rise to the following patterns, all of which lack la pinta and numeric indices.